-The ITP agreement consists of two parts: defined-contribution pension ITP 1 and defined-benefit pension ITP 2.
-Employees born in 1979 or later are covered by the defined-contribution pension ITP 1.
-In ITP 1, the employer makes contributions of 4.5% of the salary per year, up to a maximum of 7.5 income base amounts.
-If the salary exceeds this level, the amount of the contribution is also 30% of the salary above 7.5 income base amounts.
+The ITP agreement consists of two parts: defined contribution pension ITP 1 and defined benefit pension ITP 2.
+Employees born in 1979 or later are covered by the defined contribution pension ITP 1.
+In ITP 1 the employer makes contributions of 4.5 percent of the salary per year, up to a maximum of 7.5 income base amounts.
+If the salary exceeds this level, the amount of the contribution is also 30% of the salary above 7.5-income base amount.
 There is also an additional contribution that the employer organizations can choose to include, the so-called partial pension contribution.
 This contribution currently varies between 0.2%-1.5%.

 Half of the ITP 1 pension must be invested in traditional pension insurance, but the individual can choose how to invest the remaining half.
 It can be placed in traditional insurance and/or unit-linked insurance.
 The premiums of those who do not specify a choice are invested in traditional pension insurance with Alecta.
-The eligible insurance companies for traditional insurance are Alecta, AMF, Folksam and Skandia.
-For unit-linked insurance they are AMF, Danica Pension, SEB Trygg Liv, SPP and Swedbank.
+The eligible insurance companies for traditional insurance are Alecta, AMF, Folksam, Skandia and SEB and for unit-linked insurance they are Danica Pension, SPP, Handelsbanken, Movestic and Swedbank.